Learn how create an Excel file with learning resources to import into CompetencyCore

 - Step 6.
 Select a resource type (or create new)

 To import learning resources into CompetencyCore, you need to create a file that CompetencyCore can read.
 A separate import file is needed for each resource type.
 If competency and level names don’t match the names in CompetencyCore, the import will fail.

 Step 1.
 Open a new excel file

 Enter “Competency” in Column A as the header.
-Enter “Level” in Column B as the header and leave the rest of the column blank.
+Enter “Level” in Column B as the header.
+The import will not recognize other content in the first two columns.
+As you fill out the rest of your spreadsheet, make sure competencies remain in column A and levels in column B. If you’re not using levels, leave column B blank.
 You only need to fill this column out if you’re importing resources mapped to specific proficiency levels, which we’ll explain in step 3.

 Step 2.
 Add headers

 Change the remaining field headers to your desired names such as Name, Provider, and Link.
 These fields do not need to already exist in CompetencyCore.
 They will appear in order from left to right, so the first field should be “Name”, followed by the others.
 The content you enter in these fields appears in PDF feedback reports.
 The more fields and content you add, the more space they’ll take up in the reports.